Search Marriage & Divorce Records, Warrants, State Records Free

 While these statutes make public records readily accessible, several agencies and statutes are in place to protect how public records and criminal records are obtained and to ensure they used ethically.

-Your Rights Regarding Public Records & Criminal Records
+Your Rights Regarding Public & Criminal Records

 While public records can be sought out for personal or professional purposes, both uses have stipulations to ensure they’re not misused.